pavanyekabote/COPY/ReadMe.md

 # **Copy**

 #### Thought and path for its creation
-   Oneday I was sitting idle and was thinking to build a Messaging application using java.
-So I started working on it.
-Soon the project was completed, I was excited and we friends in my room did lots of texting ;) though it was a Desktop based CLI application.
+   One day I was sitting idle and was thinking to build a Messaging application using java.
+So, I started working on it.
+Soon the project was completed, I was excited, then friends in my room did lots of texting ;) though it was a Desktop based CLI application.

-   Later this my brain one day suddenly signalled me ***Why not upgrade this simple messaging application to be capable of transfering files between two nodes..!End of day, File is also data.*** Then I started to learn Networking concepts of java and upgraded its capabilities to transfer files too.
+   My brain one day suddenly signalled me ***Why not upgrade this simple messaging application to be capable of transfering files between two nodes..!End of day, File is also data.*** Then I started to learn Networking concepts of java and upgraded its capabilities to transfer files too.

-##### This was my happy journey of developing this COPY Project
+##### This was my happy journey of developing this COPY Project.

 ## How to run ?